0x80/firestore-mobx/docs/migrate-from-firestorter.md

 I have considered making the refs fixed for collections, but this can't work for subcollection.
 In these cases you need to be able to switch the collection ref dynamically.
-As long as you stay with the same subcollection the type of data will not change.
+In such case the type of document remains the same, but the ref is still completely different.

 ### Context and Initialization